eltan-hajiyev/tutorials/http-timeout/README.md

 ####We have:
 1. Array of elements.
-2. We have service which returns first 3 elements with 5 second interval and rest of elements with 10 second interval.
+2. Service which returns first 3 elements with 5 second interval and rest of elements with 10 second interval.
+3. Request to above service with HttpUrlConnection.

 ####Result:
 1. For readTimeout less than 5 seconds, it will throw a SocketTimeoutException just after the timeout period.